uit-no/hpc-doc/help/faq.rst

 How do I change my password on Stallo?
 --------------------------------------

-The passwd command does not seem to work.
-My password is reset back to the old one after a while.
-Why is this happening?
+The password can be changed on the
+`password metacenter page <https://www.metacenter.no/user/password/>`_, log in using your username on Stallo and the NOTUR domain.

+The ``passwd`` command known from other Linuxes does not work.
 The Stallo system is using a centralised database for user management.
 This will override the password changes done locally on Stallo.

-The password can be changed on the
-`password metacenter page <https://www.metacenter.no/user/password/>`_, log in using your username on Stallo and the NOTUR domain.

 Installing software